garden-io/garden/docs/reference/commands.md

 ### garden community

-**Join our community Discord to chat with us!**
+**Checkout Garden Discussions on GitHub to chat with us!**

-Opens the Garden Community Discord invite link
+Opens the Garden Discussions page.

 #### Usage